walakaka77/test-doc-site/parent-page-tech-adventures/child-page-5-third-party-integrations/grandchild-page-1-Adyen-Online-Payments/adyen-online-payments.markdown

 For more details:
 - See our sandbox test for [Redirecting users to Adyen's Hosted Checkout UI page](#step-3-redirect-to-hosted-page)
+- See our sandbox test for [Adyen UI Component Checkout Page](#step-3-create-and-display-checkout-ui)

 ### Step #4: Shopper Performs Payment